Skip to footer content

 $vbLabelText $csharpLabel

 The code above demonstrates the simplest OCR workflow using IronOCR.
 The IronTesseract class provides a managed wrapper around the Tesseract 5 engine, while OcrInput handles image file loading and format conversion.
-For clean, well-formatted text documents, this basic optical character recognition software approach often suffices.
+For clean, well-formatted text documents, this basic optical character recognition approach often suffices.
 However, real-world scanned documents rarely arrive in pristine condition, which is where preprocessing becomes essential for extracting text accurately.

 Input